wdavonta/password-generator/README.md

 # About the project
 This project is about making place generate a password to create a strong password that provides greater security.
+To be able to chooose between 8 to 128 character, upper, lower, and/or special characters.